LearningToBurn/LearningToBurn.github.io/_lessons/Prepare/Clothing.md

 *	covers the body including legs and arms (ankle to wrist). full-body-cover protection, including protection of the interface areas such as between sleeve cuff and gloves, thus providing maximum protection from radiant heat
 *	bright coloured clothing can make you stand out to others when in the field and during smoky conditions
 *	do not tuck clothing in – instead create layers so hot material you come into contact with doesn’t catch in your clothing (e.g. don’t tuck the bottom of trousers into socks, let the trouser leg fall over the outside of your boot)

 Options include:
 *	One- or two piece overalls.
 Note- ensure if purchasing from a Farm supply outlet that these are cotton, not synthetic.
 *	Alternatives to overalls could include a long sleeved cotton shirt or woollen jumper
-*	with cotton pants or light cotton jeans, or woollen trousers or leggings with cotton shorts so legs and arms are fully covered.
+*	With cotton pants or light cotton jeans, or woollen trousers or leggings with cotton shorts so legs and arms are fully covered.

 **Leather work boots with woollen or cotton socks** Boots worn during prescribed burning should have the following basic properties: